Cultural Values That Should Be Taught At School

 Learning other languages is an excellent practice to add to the aptitude of a person.
 However, when a language becomes a necessity or a way of segregation in society, it becomes toxic.

 Where It All Starts:

 Educational institutions have adopted a sense of pride in abandoning their cultures.
-Many schools have names like English schools in Doha and Nursery British School in Doha.
+Many schools have names like american schools in qatar and international schools in doha.
 When your primary is corrupted, the chances of becoming self-aware in the future are non-existent in the future.

 This type of cultural brainwashing on such a primary level has unhealthy impacts on the students.
 A young generation of scholars is tainted with cultural bias in years when they are too young to diagnose the situation.
 The academia which is supposed to fill the student with confidence and tools to face the future is filling them with self-doubt and depreciation.